 Concrete integration example (Revit IFC -> Planon CAFM): Export from Revit IFC with element GUIDs, room ID, area specification, usage type, and level.
 In the middleware, you map IFC.GlobalId to Asset.Tag and synchronize attributes: room name, area (m2), installation location, manufacturer, serial number.
 Synchronization strategy: nightly full sync of geometry, hourly delta sync for critical asset attributes; conflicts logged and released by data steward.

 Next step: Create a small integration PoC (2-4 weeks) with a typical IFCroom and a sensor event, test ID matching and SLA-triggered work order creation.
-Document conflict cases and define a data steward as the decision-making authority.
+Document conflict cases and designate a data steward as the decision-making authority.

 5. Data Migration and Master Data Strategy

-Important decisions and trade-offs
+Important Decisions and Trade-offs

 Practical limitation: BIM exports provide geometry and GUIDs, but not always consistent naming conventions.
 Pure string comparisons are rarely sufficient; plan for normalization, fuzzy matching, and manual approvals by a data steward.

-- 10-Point Migration Checklist: 1) Define the minimum dataset for go-live with acceptance criteria; 2) Appoint a data steward; 3) Create ID mapping rules (UUIDs preferred); 4) Perform profiling and cleansing on source systems; 5) Implement ETL with test and rollback mechanisms; 6) Plan a test migration in a sandbox; 7) Validate referential integrity and mandatory fields; 8) Define delta load and conflict rules; 9) Document all transformations; 10) Agree on a monitoring and ongoing maintenance procedure in operation.
+- 10-Point Migration Checklist: 1) Define the minimum dataset for go-live with acceptance criteria; 2) Appoint a Data Steward; 3) Create ID mapping rules (UUIDs preferred); 4) Perform profiling and cleansing on source systems; 5) Implement ETL with test and rollback mechanisms; 6) Plan a test migration in a sandbox; 7) Validate referential integrity and mandatory fields; 8) Define delta load and conflict rules; 9) Document all transformations; 10) Agree on a monitoring and ongoing maintenance procedure in operation.

-- Fast validation SQLsCount missing mandatory fields
+- Fast validation SQLs: Counting missing mandatory fields

 SELECT COUNT(*) FROM assets WHERE asset_tag IS NULL; - Duplicate search: